 Do I have to mention that 50% of American households cannot afford an unexpected bill of $500 or more, or only 35% of credit card holders pay off their balance each month?

-Or do I need to let you know that by missing a credit card payment, or maxing out your card, can lead to a reduction in your credit score, which means a more expensive lease agreement or loan agreement when going to borrow money?
+Or do I need to let you know that by missing a credit card payment, or maxing out your card, can lead to a reduction in your credit score, which means a more expensive lease agreement or personal loan agreement when going to borrow money?

 Or do I mention that when most people earn more money, they simply upgrade what they have or attain another bill through another subscription etc., meaning that the extra money that they have earned is negated?